espressif/esp-protocols/esp_modem/docs/advanced_api.rst

 Please refer to the implementation of the existing modules.

+Please note that the ``modem_console`` example defines a trivial custom modem DCE which overrides one command, for demonstration purposes only.

 Create new communication interface
 ----------------------------------

-In order to connect to a device using an unsuppoeted interface (e.g. SPI or I2C), it is necessary to implement a custom DTE object and supply it into :ref:`the DCE factory<dce_factory>`.
+In order to connect to a device using an unsupported interface (e.g. SPI or I2C), it is necessary to implement a custom DTE object and supply it into :ref:`the DCE factory<dce_factory>`.
 The DCE is typically created in two steps:

 - Define and create the corresponding terminal, which can communicate on the custom interface.
 This terminal should support basic IO methods defined in :cpp:class:`esp_modem::Terminal` and derive from it.